They say that millionaires have 7 streams of income.

 Crowdfunded real estate is a relatively new phenomenon.
 It’s when you can invest in a little piece of real estate as part of a “crowd” of investors.
 This lets you diversify your real estate holdings without the work of buying and selling properties.

-There are others, like Fundrise, that run funds that do the investing and you can buy shares of those funds.
 In both cases, you diversify your risk across several investments and can generate passive cash flow in the process (as well as equity appreciation).